 When your dog has allergies, it is not only uncomfortable for them, but it can also be distracting to you, as their owner.
 You see your pet licking, scratching, and biting their feet, limbs, and tail and you feel helpless in your efforts to stop the itch.
 Often called “Canine AD”, Canine Atopic Dermatitis shows itself in the form of scaly, dry skin, scabbing of the inflamed area, and hair loss.
 Your dog may have ear infections and be rubbing their face and eyes.
 Secondary infection can set in if your pooch digs and scratches too hard, and this can lead to more pain and a long recovery period.

 Your dog may be allergic to something in their environment such as pollens and grass, or cedar chips in their bedding.
-Contact allergens can cause skin reactions, too and can be products like the carpet deodorizer you use or medications like pyrethrins in flea collars.
-An allergy to an ingredient in your dog's food can cause symptoms like diarrhea along with the skin issues.
+Contact allergens can cause skin reactions, too, and can be products like the carpet deodorizer you use or medications like pyrethrins in flea collars.
+An allergy to an ingredient in your dog's food can cause symptoms like diarrhea along with skin issues.
 Flea allergy dermatitis is another instigator of inflamed itchy skin.

 Allergies can be managed but not cured.
 Your veterinarian can help to determine the cause of the allergies and prescribe ways to deal with them, but sometimes you may need a little extra help with calming the itch.
 There are many natural remedies to help your dog find relief from the symptoms.
 These home-based treatments are designed to work alongside the protocol that the veterinarian has put in place for your furry companion.
 Continue to follow your vet's instructions and discuss the use of these suggested remedies as an aid in itch relief.